akhil531/WD_task_3/tic_tac_toe/readme.md

 ## Demo
-Check out the live demo of the game here: [Demo Link](#https://akhil-stopwatch.netlify.app/)
+Check out the live demo of the game here: #https://akhil-stopwatch.netlify.app/

 ---